 \section{Abstract}

-Recent advances in video diffusion models have significantly improved character animation techniques.
-However, current approaches rely on basic structural conditions such as DWPose or SMPL-X to animate character images, limiting their effectiveness in open-domain scenarios with dynamic backgrounds or challenging human poses.
-In this paper, we introduce \textbf{AniCrafter}, a diffusion-based human-centric animation model that can seamlessly integrate and animate a given character into open-domain dynamic backgrounds while following given human motion sequences.
-Built on cutting-edge Image-to-Video (I2V) diffusion architectures, our model incorporates an innovative ``avatar-background'' conditioning mechanism that reframes open-domain human-centric animation as a restoration task, enabling more stable and versatile animation outputs.
-Experimental results demonstrate the superior performance of our method.
-Codes will be available at \url{https://github.com/MyNiuuu/AniCrafter}.
+Recent advances in video diffusion models have substantially enhanced character animation techniques.
+However, existing methods primarily depend on structural conditions, such as DWPose or SMPL-X, to animate character images, which limits their effectiveness in open-domain scenarios involving dynamic backgrounds or complex character-scene interactions.
+This study presents AniCrafter, a diffusion-based human-centric animation model designed to seamlessly integrate and animate a given character within open-domain dynamic backgrounds while adhering to specified human motion sequences.
+Built upon advanced Image-to-Video (I2V) diffusion architectures, the model introduces an innovative ``avatar-background'' conditioning mechanism that reformulates open-domain human-centric animation as a restoration problem, thereby achieving versatile, occlusion-aware animation results.
+Experimental evaluations demonstrate that the proposed approach outperforms current state-of-the-art methods and exhibits an exceptional capability in handling challenging scenarios.
+Codes and model are available at: \url{https://github.com/MyNiuuu/AniCrafter}